lemariva/MaixPy_YoloV2/README.md

 ```
 The hash after `token=` is the token to log in.

-Download this repository and upload it under `/notebooks/`

 I added a training example with the brio 33594.
 You can train the model running the code inside `training.ipynb`.

-Note: Some additional libraries for the container are required and installed on the first cell block of the notebook.
-You don't need to run it everytime that you compile the model.
-If you start a new container (not restart the stopped one), you need to install them again.
+Note: Some additional libraries are required inside the container and they are installed on the first cell block of the Notebook.
+You don't need to run the cell every time that you compile the model.
+However, if you start a new container (not restart the stopped one), you need to install them again.
+You can extend the container to include these libraries per default.
+You can find more info about that on this <a href="https://lemariva.com/blog/2018/12/analytics-docker-for-data-science-environment" target="_blank">tutorial</a>.

 # More Info
 Visit the following tutorial for more information: [MAixPy: Object detector - MobileNet and YOLOv2 on Sipeed MAix Dock](https://lemariva.com/blog/2020/01/maixpy-object-detector-mobilenet-and-yolov2-sipeed-maix-dock)